coderbyte-org/big-o/README.md

 ```
 ##### Runner
 By default [cb-code-runner](https://github.com/coderbyte-org/cb-code-runner) is used.
 It is able to measure the run time of a tested sample.
-Samples are passed to runner one by one.
+Samples are passed to the runner one by one.
 When sample measuring is done, duration is passed to Calculator as a test result.

 ##### Calculator